-1. These amounts represent awards of discretionary bonus payments made by our Compensation Committee.
-For fiscal year 2016, Mr. Messina received a discretionary bonus of \$40,000 in connection with his extraordinary efforts in supporting and providing services to Vehicle Access Systems Technology LLC ("VAST"), a joint venture relationship entered into by STRATTEC with two other partners.
-For fiscal year 2015, Mr. Messina received a discretionary bonus of \$38,500 in connection with his extraordinary efforts in supporting and providing services to VAST.
-For fiscal year 2014 and in connection with the amendment of the Supplemental Executive Retirement Plan, our named executive officers received bonus payments on December 31, 2013 equivalent to the amount to reimburse them for the amount, if any, of any FICA tax liability due to the conversion of their benefit to a lump-sum benefit.
-Additionally, for fiscal 2014 Mr. Messina received a discretionary bonus of \$14,125 in connection with his extraordinary efforts in supporting and providing services to VAST.

-2. The amounts in this column reflect the dollar value of long-term equity based compensation awards granted in the form of stock options pursuant to the terms of our Amended and Restated Stock Incentive Plan during the fiscal years indicated in the table.
-These amounts equal the grant date fair value of stock options, computed in accordance with FASB Accounting Standards Codification
+- 1. These amounts represent awards of discretionary bonus payments made by our Compensation Committee.
+For fiscal year 2017, Mr. Messina received a discretionary bonus of \$36,000 in connection with his extraordinary efforts in supporting and providing services to Vehicle Access Systems Technology LLC ("VAST"), a joint venture relationship entered into by STRATTEC with two other partners.
+For fiscal year 2016, Mr. Messina received a discretionary bonus of \$40,000 in connection with his extraordinary efforts in supporting and providing services to VAST.
+For fiscal year 2015, Mr. Messina received a discretionary bonus of \$38,500 in connection with his extraordinary efforts in supporting and providing services to VAST. - 2.
+The amounts in this column reflect the dollar value of long-term equity based compensation awards granted in the form of stock options pursuant to the terms of our Amended and Restated Stock Incentive Plan during the fiscal years indicated in the table.
+These amounts equal the grant date fair value of stock options, computed in accordance with FASB Accounting Standards Codification Topic 718, granted during such fiscal year.
+Assumptions used in the calculation of the grant date fair value are included under the caption "Accounting for Stock-Based Compensation" in the Notes to our

-Topic 718, granted during such fiscal year.
-Assumptions used in the calculation of the grant date fair value are included under the caption "Accounting for Stock-Based Compensation" in the Notes to our Consolidated Financial Statements in the fiscal year 2016 Annual Report on Form 10-K filed with the Commission on September 8, 2016 and such information is incorporated herein by reference.
+Consolidated Financial Statements in the fiscal year 2017 Annual Report on Form 10-K filed with the Commission on September 7, 2017 and such information is incorporated herein by reference.

-3. The amounts in this column reflect the dollar value of long-term equity based compensation awards granted in the form of shares of restricted stock pursuant to the terms of our Amended and Restated Stock Incentive Plan during the fiscal years indicated in the table.
+- 3. The amounts in this column reflect the dollar value of long-term equity based compensation awards granted in the form of shares of restricted stock pursuant to the terms of our Amended and Restated Stock Incentive Plan during the fiscal years indicated in the table.
 These amounts equal the grant date fair value of shares of restricted stock, computed in accordance with FASB Accounting Standards Codification Topic 718, granted during such fiscal year.
-Assumptions used in the calculation of the grant date fair value are included under the caption "Accounting for Stock-Based Compensation" in the Notes to our Consolidated Financial Statements in the fiscal year 2016 Annual Report on Form 10-K filed with the Commission on September 8, 2016 and such information is incorporated herein by reference.

-4. This column discloses the dollar value of all amounts earned by the named executive officers under our Amended Economic Value Added Bonus Plan for Executive Officers and Senior Managers for performance related to the applicable fiscal year which were tied to long-term incentive performance targets.
+Assumptions used in the calculation of the grant date fair value are included under the caption "Accounting for Stock-Based Compensation" in the Notes to our Consolidated Financial Statements in the fiscal year 2017 Annual Report on Form 10-K filed with the Commission on September 7, 2017 and such information is incorporated herein by reference. - 4.
+This column discloses the dollar value of all amounts earned by the named executive officers under our Amended Economic Value Added Bonus Plan for Executive Officers and Senior Managers for performance related to the applicable fiscal year which were tied to long-term incentive performance targets.
 Amounts added to each named executive officer's Bonus Bank with respect to the applicable fiscal year under the Amended Economic Value Added Bonus Plan, but not paid with respect to that fiscal year, are not included in this column because the amounts are "at risk."
 Accordingly, amounts in this column include the portion of any Bonus Bank amount paid with respect to performance for the applicable fiscal year to the named executive officer with respect to that fiscal year and with respect to prior fiscal years.
-See "Compensation Analysis and Discussion" above.

-5. "Change in Pension Value and Non-Qualified Deferred Compensation Earnings" includes for the applicable fiscal year the aggregate increase in the actuarial present value of each named executive officer's accumulated benefit under our defined benefit pension plan and amended supplemental executive retirement plan, using the same assumptions and measurement dates used for financial reporting purposes with respect to our audited financial statements for the applicable fiscal year.
+See "Compensation Analysis and Discussion" above. - 5.
+"Change in Pension Value and Non-Qualified Deferred Compensation Earnings" includes for the applicable fiscal year the aggregate increase in the actuarial present value of each named executive officer's accumulated benefit under our defined benefit pension plan and amended supplemental executive retirement plan, using the same assumptions and measurement dates used for financial reporting purposes with respect to our audited financial statements for the applicable fiscal year.